ivominic/task-management/README.md

 Then, dto folder is created, inside auth folder, with auth-credentials.dto.ts file that will store dto for user credentials, that will, for now, be used for sign-up and sign-in methods, since both of them use only username and password.
 There will be applied validation rules. @Matches decorator sets regular expression that filed needs to fulfill to be validated.
 ValidationPipe needs to be added into auth.controller, for selected method, in @Body() decorator.
 This covers validation of parameters.
 Passing message object, as a second part of the @Matches() decorator will present that message to the user, if password doesn't pass that validation.

+## Hash and salt

+First install bcrypt using command "npm i bcrypt --save".
+Then in user.repository.ts, before saving user, crypt password.
+Add new column "salt" in user.entity and store salt, which is different for each user.

 ## Running the app

 ```bash